 1. More competition among brokers and agents in high-end markets

-Because home values were so high in these locations, the discount broker landscape was already competitive.
+Because home values were so high in these areas, the discount-broker landscape was already competitive.

 Purplebricks USA didn't just have to show customers it was a better deal than an old-school realtor.
 It also had to persuade them that it was superior to other discount services with more brand recognition — and better pricing models.